 The Inca Empire built a vast network of structures in the mountains for storing the food items, such as grains.
 These structures, known as qollqas, preserved the food stock for a long time because of the lower temperature in the mountains.
 The Incas built qollqas on locations high enough for the preservation of food and low enough for the quick access, and they maintained an accurate inventory of the stock using quipus.
 See Quipu – Inca Writing System.

-The image below shows a qollqa located on a mountain near Ollantaytambo.
+The image above shows a qollqa located on a mountain near Ollantaytambo.

 The Incas worshiped Viracocha whom they believed was the supreme God and a creator similar to Brahma in Hinduism.
 He created humans first then the sun, moon, and stars at Lake Titicaca.
 When he was unhappy with the first set of humans, he sent a flood to wipe the earth clean but saved only three human beings to start all over again.
 Many cultures and religions, including Christianity, seem to have this notion of the great flood that eliminated the entire population of our planet.

 Lake Titicaca was one of the most sacred sites for the Inca and used to be an important pilgrimage site for the emperors, nobility and the citizens of the Inca Empire.
 There is some similarity between Lake Titicaca and Manasasarovar, a lake in the Himalayas which in Hindu mythology is the abode of Shiva and a sacred site for Hindus.